Energy efficiency and sustainable buildings as investment opportunities

 Green Building Labels

-“Green” building standards across the globe include LEED, BREEAM, DGNB, HQE, and ISO 14001.
+“Green” building standards across the globe include LEED, ENERGY STAR, BREEAM, DGNB, HQE, and ISO 14001.
 These systems cover environmental and social topics such as energy, water, waste, sourcing of construction materials and ongoing procurement, indoor air quality, occupant comfort, and access to public or alternative means of transportation.

 Standards of Sustainability